About half-way between the extreme pro

 I have predominantly centered on the writings of Dillon S. Myer, who

-hence most knowledgeable, being WRA's Director for almost the entire
+most knowledgeable, being WRA's Director for almost the entire period

-could also effectively gauge how the public was viewing and reacting
+also effectively gauge how the public was viewing and reacting to the

-to the whole program.
-His writings show a man of discernment, of
+whole program.
+His writings show a man of discernment, of concern for

 It was one of Myer's unique strengths to be able to succinctly state